 On 1 April 2019 some of our car parking tariffs changed.
-The fee for a full day’s parking is reduced from £2.50 to £2.00.
-To park for up to an hour there is now a charge of £1.
+The fee for a full day’s parking is reduced from £2.50 to £2.
+To park for up to an hour there's now a charge of £1.
 These new charges apply to the following sites which are operated by ParkingEye.

 We have taken the decision to remove the free hour as, like all bodies that receive public funding, we have to constantly evaluate how we finance the activities and experiences we provide which include free guided walks, cycle routes and first class habitats for plants and wildlife.
 We are partly funded by local authorities across London, Essex and Hertfordshire.

 We understand the pressures they are under and as such we are constantly looking at ways of generating more funds ourselves to help reduce our reliance on the tax payer and help these sites continue to be first rate habitats for plants and wildlife and places that people want to visit.
 We have ensured that this change in the structure of our fees is in line with the charges in place in similar parks and attractions and hope that you understand the reasons for doing this and continue to visit.

 Charges are in place seven days a week, including Bank Holidays whenever the car parks are open.
 Charges apply to all vehicles, including motorbikes.

 First hour £1

 The following car parks are operated by Broxbourne Borough Council and different car parking charges apply.